James Marshall's Games and Puzzles Page

 Board/Card/Tabletop Games

 I'm using this category to cover a variety of types of physical games.
 These aren't always big on my list of things to do, but once in a while, I do enjoy playing these kinds of games.
 Recently, I've been interested in and supported a number of board, card, and other tabletop games that appeared on Kickstarter, though I don't expect to get all of my games from there.
-So far, I've preferred card-based games and ones that have some kind of solo version so that I can play them alone if I need/want to, but I also have some that are only multi-player.
+So far, I've preferred card-based games and ones that have some kind of solo version since that's almost always how I play, but I also have some that are only multi-player.
 Board Game Geek is also a great site for information on all sorts of board games, including print-and-play copies for some (free games!).

 Along the lines of game systems, I like the Decktet, a six-suited deck of cards.
 Many games that can be played with it are available in the Decktet Wiki.
 A print-and-play version of the deck is available if you want to try it out, and there are at least two stores that sell printed decks if you'd prefer a professionally made deck.
 If you'd like a book with some games and other information, the Decktet Book is available in printed and PDF forms.
 As similar product is The Everdeck, designed to be a universal card system.
 This can be used for traditional 52-card decks, a tarot deck, a hanafuda deck, and various other sets of cards; it's even compatible with some word games and other modern games.
 For some examples on using the deck, see the Games Playable with The Everdeck list at Board Game Geek, which also links to similar lists that could be helpful.
 For a board game version of a deck of cards -- a set of pieces that can be used to play lots of games -- check out the piecepack: 24 tiles, 24 coins, 4 dice, and 4 pawns.
 It's probably most readily available in the The Infinite Board Game version (Amazon link), which includes a book of rules for a bunch of games, but there are other sellers and you can make your own if you prefer.
 Be sure to check out the Piecepack Wiki for even more games and information.
 A bit different, but still worth mentioning, is Dicecards.
 It's a typical 54-card deck of playing cards except that the pictures on the cards "feature more than thirty random elements that can be used in any game".
 There are dice, of course, but also things like treasure maps, targets, compasses, poker chips, dreidels, letter tiles, short straws, runes, tarot (but just the Major Arcana), dungeon tiles, and more.
 This makes it usable in lots of different ways, which is pretty cool, and you can find some games playable with this deck on their web site.